ebreton/uptimerobot-proxy/docs/INSTALL.md

 ### `make vars`

-Once you have set up your `.env` file, you may control what values will be used with
+Once you have set up your `.env` file, you may activate your virtual environment, and control what values will be used with

+    $ pipenv shell
     $ make vars
     App-related vars:
         APP_SECRET=